Kanga-Who/home-assistant/Supervised Install on Debian.md

 ___
 I welcome feedback on this guide, please feel free to tag me or PM if you have suggestions on how to make improvements.

-Thank you to [nickrout](https://community.home-assistant.io/u/nickrout/) for testing, feedback and edits to help improve this guide and to others who have contributed code and ideas, you support is appreciated.
+Thank you to [nickrout](https://community.home-assistant.io/u/nickrout/) for testing, feedback and edits to help improve this guide and to others who have contributed code and ideas including [Tamsy](https://community.home-assistant.io/u/tamsy/), you support is appreciated.

+Old installation instructions using the script installer can be found on my Github, [HERE](https://github.com/Kanga-Who/home-assistant/blob/master/Supervised%20Install%20on%20Debian.md)